Apple Pie Moonshine

 • No Canning Needed: You aren’t going to do the entire canning process.
 Just fill the jars and make sure they are tightly sealed.
 Because the alcohol content is so high, there is no need to go through the canning process

-• Time: The eight weeks is a guide, as the alcohol content is very high.
+• Store the Moonshine: The eight weeks is a guide, as the alcohol content is very high.
 If you like strong spirits with a kick or use a less strong proof then you can drink before the 8 weeks.
 Please drink responsibly.

 Apple Pie Moonshine Recipe